-One of the biggest advantages of starting a new e-commerce business in Singapore is that Singapore has a great liberal tax system in place.
+One of the biggest advantages of starting a business in Singapore is that Singapore has a great liberal tax system in place.
 However, it can be quite a challenge for new business owners.
 You need to understand how the Singapore tax regulation works.

 The Singapore Tax System